aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/annotations/lnkannotationlinewidth/_index.md

     gesture[i] = new Aspose.Pdf.Point(lineInfo.VerticeCoordinate[2 * i], lineInfo.VerticeCoordinate[2 * i + 1]);
 }
 ```
-## Add the gesture to the list of ink gestures.
+## Step 6: Add the gesture to the list of ink gestures.
 ```csharp
 inkList.Add(gesture);
 ```
-## Create a new `InkAnnotation` object that represents the link annotation.
+## Step 7: Create a new `InkAnnotation` object that represents the link annotation.
 ```csharp
 InkAnnotation a1 = new InkAnnotation(doc.Pages[1], new Aspose.Pdf.Rectangle(100, 100, 300, 300), inkList);
 ```
-## Set the subject and title of the annotation.
+## Step 8: Set the subject and title of the annotation.
 ```csharp
 a1.Subject = "Test";
 a1.Title = "Title";
 ```
-## Set the color of the annotation.
+## Step 9: Set the color of the annotation.
 ```csharp
 a1.Color = Aspose.Pdf.Color.FromRgb(System.Drawing.Color.Green);
 ```
-## Create a new `Border` object that defines the properties of the annotation's border.
+## Step 10: Create a new `Border` object that defines the properties of the annotation's border.
 ```csharp
 Border border = new Border(a1);
 border.Width = 3;